MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

    ![Privacy settings](../images/WpA/Use/settings-privacy-settings.png)

 > [!Note]
-> All subsequent changes to privacy settings after privacy settings run for the first time do not take effect until the next time that Workplace Analytics refreshes collaboration data.
+> All subsequent changes to privacy settings after they run for the first time do not take effect until the next time that Workplace Analytics refreshes collaboration data.
 Any changes made to system defaults affect existing data.

 ### Video: Privacy